-Vomiting is the forceful exit of stomach contents through the mouth.
+Vomiting is the forceful discharge of your stomach contents through the mouth.
 Nausea or stomach upset typically occurs before a person vomits.

 The following are possible causes of chest pain and vomiting:

 Seek immediate medical help if you think a heart attack is causing your chest pain and vomiting.
-Call 911 if you experience these symptoms along with:
+Call 911 or local emergency services if you experience those symptoms along with:

 - shortness of breath